Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Methodology

-\begin{itemize} \item "\textit{ABUSIVE}: The tweet comprised any form of insult, harassment, hate, degradation, identity attack, or the threat of violence targeting an individual or a group. " (p.
-3) \item "\textit{NEUTRAL}: The tweet did not fall into the \textit{ABUSIVE} class." (p.
-3) \end{itemize} The data was annotated by four non-experts and one expert, all male and in their twenties or early thirties.
+Data were annotated by four nonexperts and one expert, who are males and in their twenties or early thirties.
 The annotation process consisted of three phases.
-In phase 1, the expert presented and explained the annotation guidelines to the four non-experts.
+In phase 1, the expert presented and explained the annotation guidelines to the four nonexperts.
 Subsequently, all five annotators annotated the same 50 messages.
 In 18 cases, the annotators did not agree on the final label.
 These cases were discussed in a meeting to align the five annotators.
-In phase 2, the annotators annotated the rest of the 1,150 messages.
+In phase 2, the annotators annotated the remainder of the 1,150 messages.
 Each message was annotated by two different annotators.
 The annotators were allowed to skip a message if they could not decide on a label.
-In phase 3, the messages without a consensus were annotated by three additional annotators so that a majority vote was possible.
-To measure the inter-rater reliability, we used Krippendorff's alpha \citep{krippendorff2004content}.
-To assist in annotations, we employed the text annotation tool of Kili Technology \citep{kili}.
+In phase 3, messages without a consensus were annotated by three additional annotators so that a majority vote was possible.
+We used Krippendorff’s alpha \citep{krippendorff2004content} to measure interrater reliability.
+To assist in annotations, we used the text annotation tool of Kili Technology \citep{kili}.

-\paragraph{Combining Classification Models} Since the datasets and consequently the classification models cover different aspects of abusive language, we combined the six classifiers to improve classification performance.
-The labels produced by this combination were used for the subsequent experiments.
+\paragraph{Combining Classification Models} Because the datasets and consequently the classification models cover different aspects of abusive languages, we combined the six classifiers to improve classification performance (Perspective API was not part of the combination).
+The labels produced by this combination were used for subsequent experiments.

-\paragraph{Analyzing Evolution of Abusive Content} We conducted two analyses to evaluate the evolution of abusive content in the German hater community on Telegram to answer RQ2.
+\paragraph{Analyzing Evolution of Abusive Content} We performed two analyses to evaluate the evolution of abusive content in the German hater community on Telegram to answer RQ2.
 First, we compared the number of abusive messages with all messages from the collected German channels between 01/01/2019 and 02/28/2021 on a monthly level.
-We excluded the messages posted in March 2021 because we did not have the data for the entire month.
-Then we examined the relative share (prevalence) of abusive content in the messages from all German channels for the same period and granularity.
-Additionally, we reported the prevalence of abusive content from the seed channels and the 1st-degree network of the seed channels.
+We excluded the messages posted in March 2021 because we did not have data for the entire month.
+Then, we examined the relative share (prevalence) of abusive content in the messages from all German channels for the same period and granularity.
+In addition, we reported the prevalence of abusive content from the seed channels and the 1st-degree network of the seed channels.